infinite-table/infinite-react/www/pages/blog/2022/09/01/infinite-table-monthly-update-august-2022.page.md

 ## Updated Features

-Here's a list of updated functionalities that we added in the last month:
+Here’s a list of Infinite Table functionalities that we enhanced in the last month:

 ### Enhanced Group Columns

 Group columns now inherit configuration from the columns bound to the field they are grouped by - if such columns exist.

 <Sandpack title="Group column inherits style from related column">